Review of Northwest Naturals Raw Frozen Dog Food

 However, with 61% of the total calories in our example coming from fat versus just 30% from protein, some recipes may not be suitable for every animal.

-Northwest Naturals is a grain-free raw dog food using a generous amount of named meats and organs as its main source of animal protein, thus earning the brand 5 stars.
+Northwest Naturals is a grain-free raw dog food using a generous amount of named meats and organs as its dominant source of animal protein, thus earning the brand 5 stars.

 Northwest Naturals Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to Northwest Naturals.
 If there are no recalls listed in this section, we have not yet reported any events.